akmamun/go-fication/README.md

-# Go Boilerplate
+# Go Fication
-An API boilerplate written in Golang with chi-route and Gorm
+An API framework written in Golang with chi-route and Gorm

 ## Table of Contents
 - [Motivation](#motivation)